nubenetes/awesome-kubernetes/docs/nosql.md

 - [datastax.medium.com: SQL versus NoSQL: The Pros and Cons](https://datastax.medium.com/sql-versus-nosql-the-pros-and-cons-488d4a7ba92f)
 - [intellipaat.com: NoSQL vs. SQL - Difference between SQL and NoSQL](https://intellipaat.com/blog/nosql-vs-sql-what-is-better/) One has been predominantly used by firms for storing structured data in various forms, while another lets the companies store unstructured and semi-structured data also.
 Which among them is better and more efficient?
 Let’s analyze in this blog!
 - [medium.com/@suvankar.dey80: Time Series SQL vs No SQL](https://medium.com/@suvankar.dey80/time-series-sql-vs-no-sql-a8c7f40d80a8)
+- [thenewstack.io: Why Choose a NoSQL Database?
+There Are Many Great Reasons](https://thenewstack.io/why-choose-a-nosql-database-there-are-many-great-reasons/) With JSON data models and multimodel access, a NoSQL database can meet massive performance demands and still evolve rapidly.

 ### Couchbase